 1. Share your own fear as a maker.

 I believe that teachers should create their own genius hours so that they can experience the fear that happens in the midst of making.
 I actually think there is a value in being creative (especially in a new realm) around students.
-Last year, I worked next to a former art teacher who used to paint while her students painted.
+I remember working with this amazing art teacher who would paint while her students painted.
 It was a strategic move.
-She wanted her students to see her make mistakes and get frustrated so that they would know that even veteran artists get frustrated.
+Don’t get me wrong.
+She was actively monitoring her students and she was quick to offer help.
+However, she wanted her students to see her make mistakes and get frustrated so that they would know that even veteran artists get frustrated.

 2. Promote a growth mindset with students.

 There’s a quote from Carol Dweck in Mindset that I think fits in well with creativity.
 “Everyone is born with an intense drive to learn.
 Infants stretch their skills daily.
 Not just ordinary skills, but the most difficult tasks of a lifetime, like learning to walk and talk.
 They never decide it’s too hard or not worth the effort.
 Babies don’t worry about making mistakes or humiliating themselves.
 They walk, they fall, they get up.
 They just barge forward.
 What could put an end to this exuberant learning?
 The fixed mindset.
 As soon as children become able to evaluate themselves, some of them become afraid of challenges.
 They become afraid of not being smart.”

 I think the same thing happens with creativity.
 Kids start saying things like “I’m just not artistic” or “I’m just not good at programming.”
 If you haven’t read Mindset, I’d recommend it.

 But as teachers, we can only model this growth mindset by allowing students to make mistakes.
 This is why I love a mastery-based approach to grading.
 When students know they can resubmit work and try again, they learn how to work through iterations and improve on their work.

 3. Encourage risk-taking as a part of your classroom culture.